 I was very anxious that evening and didn’t sleep a wink and you can imagine the thoughts going through my mind, but I had to stay positive whatever the outcome was.
 The next morning arrived and I got myself to the GUM clinic and was sitting there in a daze waiting & waiting till my number was called.
 I went in and saw the Dr and she sat me down and informed my they found a mast on my ultrasound and it was size of a golf ball and they wouldn’t say through my notes what my diagnosis was, which annoyed my considerably and most def the doctor.
 She informed me she will be chasing it up right away and I will find out within a few days.
 Weeks went by and I heard nothing, and during this time my energy levels were getting worse and my strength was detteriating.
 It all changed on the morning of July 14th when I received a letter through the post saying I had to attend an appointment to see a special called Dr Percy on July 23rd.
 So I had 9 days to stay calm and positive until that day arrived.

 So the day arrived, and I went to work in the morning as I had to keep myself busy as I would stop and think of things.
 My appointment was at 3pm and I knew deep down this could be really bad, as we all know our own bodies and we all know when something is hurting and I knew my body was in pain.
-So I went to the Surgical Assessment ward of the hospital with my wife and I sat there in the waiting room clicking my fingers as I was getting nervous.
+So I went to the Surgical Assessment ward of the hospital and I sat there in the waiting room clicking my fingers as I was getting nervous.
 I was called in to the office to see the doctor and he sat me down, we exchanged a brief conversation and wanted to inspect my body etc. He looked and inspected me thoroughly and sat me down.
 The next thirty seconds were going to change my life forever.
 He said how brave I was and that was a testament to me and then just said it; “You are unwell, you look unwell and your body is definitely unwell, I’m 99.99 % sure you have Testicular Cancer”.
 “The 0.01 % means you might have a water infection” That little statement made me smile, but my heart dropped as I kind of knew it.
 Hearing that put many thoughts into my head; I’m going to die, I won’t reach the age of 30, I won’t see my wedding day if I ever got married.
 The one thing that worried me was how the hell I was going to tell my family, my friends & work colleagues.
 Dr Percy told me I needed to have an operation soon as possible as he didn’t want my health to get worst, so he rang his PA whilst I was there.
 He was haggling with her on the telephone to see when he had a free date in his diary.
-He put the phone down and said to me “Be here on Monday 27th (which is my dad’s birthday) as 8.30am and I will be removing your testicle and hopefully that will cure you”.
+He put the phone down and said to me “Be here on Monday 27th (which is my dad’s birthday) at 8.30am and I will be removing your testicle and hopefully that will cure you”.

 I went away in a daze and was in shock and heartbroken.
 But first of all I had to have all my pre-op checks and that was really demoralising.
 We went to my parent’s house to tell them but nobody was there, so we popped down to see my aunty & uncle who live right behind my parents in the next street.
 We sat down and told them, my auntie broke her heart.
 It should’ve been my mum I was telling first, but like always she never there.
-My mother seems to never be there when you need her the most, but in time it was the signs to come with our relationship as I was the victim not her.
+My mother seems to never be there when you need her the most, but in time it was the signs to come with our relationship as in time I realised that my mum was just protecting me, just like what every parent would with their child.
 I asked my auntie & uncle please don’t inform my mum & dad about it; just pretend to be shocked when she tells them as my mother would get annoyed and I didn’t need it.
 We then went and saw my other auntie & uncle who lived near us at the time and my uncle was gutted for me.
 He just told me to be strong and everyone will be there when I wake up from the operation.
 That is easier said than done trust me.
 Telling my parents was tough as my mum broke her heart and it’s not nice seeing your mum cry like a baby.
 We went home and that evening my telephone didn’t stop ringing till I went to bed and I had to repeat it every time, it was unfair on me, I know they all meant well, but I was not given time to take it in, digest the fact I Had Cancer.
 But all I was doing was thinking of everybody else.
 That’s me all over, thinking of everyone.
 Next morning I had to go to work and tell all my work force and manager and that was heartbreaking for me.
 I told my manager and I broke my heart and I think we both cried for about 30 minutes.
 That day I was in a complete daze and by the end of the day everyone knew about it.
 It was nice to know they cared but also hard for me as I was the victim not them.
 It was a real emotional moment in my life for me and I needed time to accept it but it wasn’t to be.
 The next few days were long and all I was focused on was Monday morning.

 I was home and it felt like heaven, yes I was in loads of pain as I just had surgery but I knew I was in the best place to recover.
 Over the next few days I had many visitors who came to keep my spirits up and keep me focused for the battle ahead, as we all knew there were many more tough times ahead.
 On 3rd August 2009 I felt really unwell at home, I was sweating like a pig but also feeling cold all over.
 I was feeling groggy to and had a few friends round during day.
 My wife was at work as I told her she needed normality as it was unfair on her.
 As I said throughout that day I was feeling really unwell, so I told my friends to call my parents.
-They did, but just like my parents they were out buying a new car, so they sent my auntie & uncle instead, which really hurt.
+They did, but just like my parents they were out buying a new car.
+Some people react different to trauma, so they sent my auntie & uncle instead, which really hurt.
 They arrived I think within 15 minutes and I will be grateful for that forever.
-By this time I was shaking and my wife just arrived home, she got upset as she was not informed first.
+By this time I was shaking and my ex wife just arrived home, she got upset as she was not informed first.
 They decided between themselves to call 999 and emergency services arrived very soon after.
 They did a full examination of me and told me I was allergic to the medication and I should still be in hospital.
 They gave me some morphine to ease the pain and told me to rest and don’t hesitate going to the hospital if the pain increases.
 I was in hot sweats but my body was very cold, a real odd combination I know, but it worked.

 Over the next few weeks, my muscles were beginning to get some strength but there were days I felt helpless.
 I made arrangements to see my best mate in his pub and my parents dropped me there.
 He saw me and he got all emotional as he didn’t know what to expect.
 Simple things can affect many people in different ways, it affected him.
 That night my energy went completely and I was bed ridden.
 For some stupid reason I went back to work the following week.
 I know now it was stupid of me, but I didn’t want to feel helpless or useless.
 I went into work and informed everyone I didn’t want any special treatment and wanted to be treated the same as everyone else.
 I went back to work four weeks after having the Operation to remove Cancer.
 I think at that time I thought work needed me, they probably did, but I needed rest, but me being me, had to get on I guess.